wpaul1/wpaul1/README.md

-- 👋 Hi, I’m @wpaul1
+- 👋 Hi, I’m William
-- 👀 I’m interested in UI/UX
+- 👀 I’m interested in Front End Web Development
-- 🌱 I’m currently learning HTML/CSS/JS
+- 🌱 I’m currently learning ReactJS
-- 💞️ I’m looking to collaborate on anything front-end related
+- 💞️ I’m looking to collaborate on any project.
+Always looking to expand horizons!
-- 📫 How to reach me here, or my email: vwilliampaul1@gmail.com
+- 📫 I can be reached here, or my email: vwilliampaul1@gmail.com

 <!---
 wpaul1/wpaul1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.